GuanajaHills/ethereum-contracts/README.md

 ## Token Contracts

-Tokens are currently distributed in a closed ICO.
+Tokens are currently distributed in a closed private sale.
 If you are interested, please inquire at [GuanajaHills.com](https://guanajahills.com/inquiry)

 ### Guanaja Hills Investment Token (GHI)